AndreGalaGarza/biostat-625-hw4/README.md

-# dist() R function reimplementation
+# re_dist(): Reimplementation of dist() from base R
 ## Overview
 This package reimplements the base R function [dist()](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/dist).

-When given a data matrix as input, this function calculates the distance between each pair of rows in the input matrix using the specified distance metric.
+When given a data matrix as input, ``re_dist()`` calculates the distance between each pair of rows in the input matrix using the specified distance metric.
 The result is stored as a special single-dimensional vector object that resembles a lower triangular matrix.

 ## Arguments
 - ``x`` - A numeric matrix, data frame, or ``dist`` object.